 - The major fish species Atlantic puffins eat are capilen, herring, hake, and sand eel.

 - Tufted puffins also eat small fish as their primary diet.

-- They also eat zooplanktons and crustaceans like other puffin species.
+- They also eat zooplankton and crustaceans like other puffin species.

 18. Do Puffins Have Teeth

-- Puffins do not have actual teeths like humans and other large animals.
+- Puffins do not have actual teeth like humans and other large animals.

 - However, many small spines exist on their upper palate.
 They also have a rough ending of their tongue, which allows them to grab the slippery prey.

-- Both parts of their beaks also have the ability to meat at several angles.
+- Both parts of their beaks also can meet at several angles.
 All these factors allow them to hold several fish in their beaks at once.